Alice Springs Bug Life series…

 Following are some of the spiders we have been lucky to see in Alice Springs.
 Sometimes we see spiders in their web (occasionally with prey).
 Other times we see them on plants, and occasionally we see adult spiders caring for their egg sac.

-From spiders that live on the shrubs and trees that line the streets, to those found in our backyard, parks and gardens, and even those spiders lucky enough to be rescued from the backyard pool, keep your eyes open as you never know what you may see… 😀
+From spiders that live on the shrubs and trees that line the streets, to those found in our backyard, parks, gardens and homes, including those spiders lucky enough to be rescued from the backyard swimming pools, keep your eyes open as you never know what you may see… 😀

-Following links to information on the above spiders.
+Following links (in scientific classification order) to information on the above spiders.

 - Anzacia, genus (Patriotic Ground Spider)